-As these situations can become complicated, it would be in your best interest to contact a Fort Worth car accident lawyer to review your claim.
+As these situations can become complicated, it would be in your best interest to contact a licensed auto accident attorney based in Fort Worth, TX to review your claim.
 We have helped victims of a wide variety of crashes recover compensation.

 Common Causes of Disabled Vehicles in Roadways